-Richard O. Kingdon has been Vice President, Marketing and Sales of USEC since 1993.
+Richard O. Kingdon has been Vice President, Strategic Analysis of USEC since January 1999.
+From 1993 to 1998, he served as Vice President, Marketing and Sales.
 Prior to joining USEC, Mr. Kingdon was Director, Strategic Planning, at Otis Elevator Company, a division of the United Technologies Corporation.
 From 1990 to 1993, he was Director, Sales and Marketing, for the Otis United Kingdom operation.
 Prior to 1990, Mr. Kingdon was a Manager in the consulting firm of Bain & Company.